The vegan and environmental city sued by McDonald’s | World

 In fact, a lot of people I’ve met since moving here are vegetarian or vegan, and it’s as common to ask if anyone eats meat as it is to ask if they have an allergy.

-Tübingen is even one of the official participants of Veganuary, the annual challenge that encourages people to go vegan in the month of January.
+Tübingen is even one of the official participants of Veganuary, the annual challenge that encourages people to be vegan in the month of January.

-“Our vegetarian offer of the day sells out much faster than the meat offer,” says Alok Damodaran, who runs a South Indian food truck in the city.
+“Our vegetarian offering of the day sells out much faster than the meat supply,” says Alok Damodaran, who runs a South Indian food truck in the city.

 This is significant in a country that is known for its sausage.